Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-analytics.md

     ~~~
 1. Let the SDK know when your app goes into the background as the SDK sends Analytics when the app has been in the background for over 1 minute.

     > The following is required only if you are targetting **earlier than Android API 14**.
-For apps targetting **Android 14 or later**, the SDK will implement these calls using registerLifecycleCallbacks().
+For apps targetting **Android 14 or later**, the SDK will implement these calls using registerActivityLifecycleCallbacks().

     ~~~
     @Override